Want to see our Online Catalogue?

 ROYAL COMMISSION ON ABORIGINAL PEOPLES

 The Woodland Cultural Centre is the successor to the Mohawk Institute Residential School.
-As such, the WCC Library strives to maintain as many resources as possible on Residential Schools in particular the Mohawk Institute.
-Learn more about residential schools at www.wherearethechildren.ca, the Aboriginal Healing Foundation www.ahf.ca, and the Truth and Reconciliation Commission www.trc.ca.
+As such, the WCC Library strives to maintain as many resources as possible on Residential Schools, in particular the Mohawk Institute.

-Many survivors of the Mohawk Institute return to show their children and grandchildren where they went to school and to find proof they were here in order to receive compensation.
-The Anglican Church ran the Mohawk Institute from the 1830s to 1970.
+Many survivors of the Mohawk Institute return to show their children and grandchildren where they went to school.

 Exhibition catalogues produced by the Woodland Cultural Centre tend to be major research documents as well as listings of works in the exhibitions.
 Information about Native artists as well as catalogues of their exhibitions are a major part of the WCC Library collections.

 The Canadian Book Exchange deserves special mention.
-The WCC Library has added hundreds of books and journals from them to its collections and an annual trip to Ottawa was a top priority till they closed their warehouse.
-Much of this material was not available from other sources.
+The WCC Library has added hundreds of books and journals from them to its collection.
+Much of this material is not available from other sources.
 While digitization is a major priority of the National Library, you can not rely on having many of the online Aboriginal resources available indefinitely.
-Hard copies, microfilm and downloads of information are requirements.
+Hard copies, microfilm, and downloads of information are requirements.

 The Woodland Cultural Centre Language Department is the focus of many First Nation language initiatives and has published and supported many language materials including dictionaries and teaching materials.
 While the WCC Language Department has its own library the WCC Research Library has copies of many of these resources.